 In addition to Turkish Lira accounts, USD and EURO accounts are also used for cash collateral and settlement transactions.
-For EURO and USD transfers, foreign correspondent banks and the SWIFT system are used.
+The foreign correspondent banks and the SWIFT system are used for EURO and USD transfer transactions.
 In order to ensure that settlement members' monetary receivables arising from Borsa İstanbul SWAP Market can be transferred to the members' correspondent bank accounts as soon as possible, monetary receivables in foreign currencies are automatically transferred to the member correspondent accounts notified to Takasbank in writing through SWIFT connection.
 As it is also stated in article 19 governing the clearing and settlement transactions as specified in Istanbul Takas ve Saklama Bankası A.Ş.
 Borsa İstanbul SWAP Market Clearing & Settlement and Central Counterparty Service Principles Procedure; Takasbank is not responsible if the settlement receivables sent via automatic SWIFT are not transferred to the member's account at the correspondent bank with the same-day value date or are transferred in delay.

-Observed Broadly Observed Partly Observed Not Observed Not Applicable \square
+Observed Broadly Observed Partly Observed Not Observed Not Applicable $\mathbf{\overline{A}}$